Gobot1234/steam.py/docs/faq.rst

                 to_receive = ', '.join([item.name if item.name else str(item.asset_id) for item in trade.items_to_receive]) \
                     if trade.items_to_receive else 'Nothing'
-                await message.send(f'You were going to send:\n{to_receive}\nYou were going to receive:\n{to_send}') await trade.decline()
+                await message.send(f'You were going to send:\n{to_receive}\nYou were going to receive:\n{to_send}') await trade.decline()  # we don't want to clog up trade offers

-This will end up looking like
+The final interaction will end up looking something like this:

     User: ?trade